rezajatnika/rezajatnika.github.io/README.md

 ## Layout and Theme
 Layout and theme based on
-[Solar Theme for Jekyll](https://github.com/redwallhp/solar-theme-jekyll), with some modification on layout and typgraphy.
+[Solar Theme for Jekyll](https://github.com/redwallhp/solar-theme-jekyll), with some modification on layout and typography.

 Fonts: